Cerest/IQTMaterials/Module 2: Basic OOP.md

 * https://docs.microsoft.com/en-us/visualstudio/debugger/debugging-absolute-beginners?view=vs-2019

-1. Create a new console application on .NET Core and name it classes.
+1. Create a new console application on .NET Core and name it Classes.
 1. Add a new class to the solution.
 Use the IDE to rename the class to Circle.
 1. Add the public modifier to the class definition.
 Note: Classes are set to the internal by default.
 See https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers#
 1. Add one field to the Circle class.
 It should use the private access modifier and be type double.
 Name it radius.